anbu1506/FileSystem/README.md

 # FileSystem
 filesystem for android using sqlite and kotlin

+see an example app for this filesystem here 👇 www.github.com/anbu1506/urlvault

 maven-------------------------------------------------------
 Step 1.
 Add the JitPack repository to your build file